What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 12. Mahnmal St. Nikolai – St. Nikolai Memorial

 The church of St. Nicholas was a Gothic Revival cathedral and was once one of the five main Protestant churches in the city of Hamburg.
-The cathedral was actually the tallest building in the world between 1874 and 1876 and is today the second-tallest construction in Hamburg (after the tv-tower).
+The cathedral was actually the tallest building in the world between 1874 and 1876 and is today the second-tallest construction in Hamburg (after the TV tower).

 Most of the church was demolished during WWII bombings, with only the tower and the crypt surviving.
 Today it is a memorial site, and the crypt shows an exhibition about the horrors of war.
 You can take a glass elevator up to the 75.3 m high viewing platform.